 How do I get access to Maker Lab Equipment?

 Come in during open studio hours and work on your projects.
 Staff will be available for assistance but may not be able to provide extended one-on-one tutoring during peak use.
-Drop off print ready projects at the reference desk any time using the Maker Lab Project Print Request Form.
+Drop off print ready projects at the reference desk any time using the Maker Lab Request Form or submit them electronically.

 - Vinyl cut files should be in .eps format